 The programme is two hours per month and starts in January 2024, ending in September 2024.

-Or contact workshops[at]peopleseconomyuk.org if you want us to run a taster session for your community, or read about how our last Shift Birmingham went.
+You can also contact workshops[at]peopleseconomyuk.org if you want us to run a taster session for your community, or read about how our last Shift Birmingham went.

 - Are you frustrated about inequality across Birmingham and would like to see your city and community do better?